dladams/duneproc/doc/tutorial02.md

 script that builds the top-level fcl and processes all files in a provided list of files.
 The syntax is:

-> duneproc FCL DST NPROC NSKIP OPT
+> duneproc FCL DST NPROC NSKIP OPTS

 * FCL - Slash (/) separated list of fcl names
 * DST - Input file list specifier
 * NPROC - Maximum number of events to process.
 Default of 0 means all.
 * NSKIP - Number of events to skip.
 Default of 0 means none.
-* OPT - Other options.
+* OPTS - Other options.
 See help.
-Typically this can be omitted.
+Non-integer NPROC or NSKIP are added to OPTS.

 The value "." can be used for for NPROC or NSKIP to force use of the default.